 Which cookies should you reject to avoid unwanted advertising?

 There is no one type of cookie you can reject to prevent all unwanted advertising.
 However, you can reject tracking or advertising cookies.
 These cookies track your online behavior for targeted advertising.
 Refusing them will result in a less personalized experience.
 The ads you see may not match what you need or want to see.
+So it remains to be seen what is unwanted advertising for you, is that impersonal advertising or is that all online advertising in general?

 Why are cookies mandatory?